uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 - The ultimate goal of our research is dissemination through publication in scientific journals
 - We aim to publish research in a timely manner throughout training, not only at the end
-- Master's students: Expected to author or make major contributions to at least one journal paper
 - Doctoral students: Expected to be lead author on at least 2-4 journal papers
 - All publications should reflect the highest standards of scientific quality and integrity

 ### Authorship Guidelines

-- Students are first author on work where they led data collection and prepared the initial manuscript draft
 - Authorship should be discussed early in projects to ensure clear expectations
 - All contributors should be acknowledged appropriately
-- Undergraduate researchers who contribute meaningfully should be included as authors
+- All researchers who contribute meaningfully should be included as authors
 - Additional authors should be discussed with your mentor before approaching potential co-authors

 ## Work-Life Balance